Super Lawyers

 • Rollovers: If the truck driver loses control, the truck can tip over, especially if it is improperly loaded or the driver is navigating a curve too quickly.
 Rollover accidents can be deadly for nearby vehicles.

-• Rear-end Collisions: Given their significant weight, 18-wheelers require more distance to come to a complete stop.
+• Rear-end Collisions: Given their significant weight, 18-wheelers require more distance to stop completely.
 If a truck driver is following too closely or not paying attention, they may crash into the back of another vehicle.

 • Underride Accidents: These occur when a smaller vehicle slides underneath the trailer of the truck during a collision.
 These can be absolutely awful accidents and can lead to severe injuries when the car’s roof is crushed or sheared off.